-Buying a car through hire-purchase may suit your finances.
-But there are also some pitfalls to watch out for, says motoring lawyer Jeanette Miller.
+Buying a car through hire-purchase may suit your finances, but there are some pitfalls to watch out for.

 Many motorists recognise the financial benefits of buying their car through some form of hire-purchase (HP) agreement.